Program customization

 DescriptionBionic man is equipped with sensors of all kinds.
 After a short presentation on electronic and photonic sensors applied to health and the environment, you will be asked to explore, through personal work, where these sensors come into play in your field of expertise.

 Fundamental experiments may be carried out to highlight, in a pedagogical way, the limits or advantages of these sensors in your field of excellence.
-Your study will be presented and evaluated by a jury of professors and students.
+Your study will be presented and evaluated by a jury made up of teachers and students.

 Learning objectives1.Define and classify electronic and photonic technologies